prantlf/publish-release-action/README.md

 GitHub action for making and publishing changes related to versioning an for creating a new release.

 Uses tools [newchanges] and [vp].
-Only platforms Linux, macOS, Windows on the architecture X64 are supported.
+Only platforms Linux, macOS, Windows on architectures ARM64 and X64 are supported.

 ## Usage